Aria-wlj/Cloud-Certs/CLFC02/CLFC02.md

 can **integrate and decouple** distributed applications; **distribute** application-to-person **notifications** to your customers with SMS / email / push notifications

- a publish/subscribe service, subscribers can be web servers, email addresses, AWS Lambda functions, or several other options
+ a publish/subscribe service, subscribers can be web servers, email addresses, AWS Lambda functions, or several other optionscloud

 #### **Amazon Simple Queue Service (Amazon SQS)**